house9/jquery-iframe-auto-height/README.markdown

 ## Changelog:
+1.3.0 / 2011-07-17

+* fix issue on Webkit (Google Chrome & Safari) when tall iframe links to short iframe

 1.2.0 / 2011-07-08

 * If the iframe document is read in quirks mode, fixed a problem with IE not applying the correct height.